OpenFeign/feign/annotation-error-decoder/README.md

 * 401 => UnAuthorizedException (from Class definition)
 * 403 => ForbiddenException (from Class definition)
 * 404 => NonExistenRepoException (from Method definition, note that the class generic exception won't be thrown here)
+* 502,503,504 => RetryAfterCertainTimeException (from method definition.
+Note that you can have multiple error codes generate the same type of exception)
 * any other => FailedToGetContributorsException (from Method default)

 For a class level default exception to be thrown, the method must not have a defaultException defined, nor must the error code